Gravity of Earth

-Earth's gravity measured by NASA GRACE mission, showing deviations from the theoretical gravity of an idealized, smooth Earth, the so-called Earth ellipsoid.
-Red shows the areas where gravity is stronger than the smooth, standard value, and blue reveals areas where gravity is weaker.
+Earth's gravity measured by NASA GRACE mission, showing deviations from the theoretical gravity of an idealized, smooth Earth ellipsoid.
+The deviations toward stronger gravity are colored red; deviations toward weaker gravity are colored blue.

 The gravity of Earth, denoted by g, is the net acceleration that is imparted to objects due to the combined effect of gravitation (from mass distribution within Earth) and the centrifugal force (from the Earth's rotation).